 One-line winners (so you can pick the best ergonomic office chair or best chairs for working from home quickly):

-- If you want adjustability and warranty: Green Soul Zodiac Pro is the best ergonomic office chair for you.
+- If you want adjustability and a warranty, Green Soul Zodiac Pro is the best ergonomic office chair for you.

 Feature Comparison